notvcto/zero/README.md

 **[Phase 2: raw material →](https://notvc.to/blog/zero-phase2-raw-material)**

 Phase 1 baseline evaluation is complete.
 All three model sizes scored ~25% with no training.
-Scaling did nothing — the capability gap is in training signal, not base weights.
+Scaling did nothing.
+The capability gap is in training signal, not base weights.

 **[Phase 1 results →](https://notvc.to/blog/zero-phase1-results)**